SamFeig/WPILIB-Files/README.md

 5) Select the files you copied in step 1

+6) Select "Order and Export" from the selection bar at the top

+7) Select all the files you added in step 1

+8) Click "Apply" in the bottom right

-6) Done, you should be set to start coding :)
+9) Done, you should be set to start coding :)